The Role of Governments in Markets

 Table of Contents

-John Wilson is Pro Vice-Chancellor (Business & Law) at Northumbria University.
-He has published extensively in the fields of business, industrial and management history, including sixteen books and over seventy articles and chapters.
-His main current interests are in business philosophy, corporate governance and business ethics, comparing the UK and Japan.
+John F. Wilson is Pro Vice-Chancellor (Business and Law) at Northumbria University at Newcastle, UK.
+He has published widely in the fields of business, management and industrial history, including ten monographs, six edited collections and over seventy articles and chapters.